 - Note Taker Training is a free training module intended for student note takers at the high school or postsecondary level.
 The training defines the role of a note taker and provides useful strategies to provide accurate, comprehensive classroom notes for other students.
 This course is FREE and individuals receive a printable certificate upon completion of the training.
-The description says the course began September 5, but actually the course is sefl-paced and can be taken any time.
+The course is self-paced and can be taken any time.
 It’s designed to be completed over a week’s time.

 The National Deaf Center on Postsecondary Outcomes website offers other resources and trainings – check it out!

 Thanks to the National Deaf Center on Postsecondary Outcomes website for the information in this post.